fatiando/pooch/doc/usage.rst

            "update" (file is outdated and will download), and "fetch" (file exists and is updated so no download). pup : Pooch
-           The instance of Pooch that called the hook function.
+           The instance of Pooch that called the processor function.

         Returns
         -------
         fname : str
            The full path to the unzipped file.
-           (Return the same fname is your hook doesn't modify the file).
+           (Return the same fname is your processor doesn't modify the file).

         """
         # Create a new name for the unzipped file.
 Appending something to the name is a